syncfusion-content/xamarin-docs/Xamarin/Picker/gettingstarted.md

 ### Adding picker items

-picker control is a data bounded control.
+Xamarin Picker control is a data bounded control.
 Hence, you must create collection of data’s and bind it to picker control.

 * Create a simple Observable Collection with string type of data for the picker